cpthackray/oxidizable-pfas-precursor-inference/README.md

 infer_precursors.py can be used to analyze TOP assay results for any aqueous sample with the appropriate choice of a prior.
 This package provides one built-in prior:
-  * prior_AFFF – used for AFFF stocks ([Ruyle et al. 2020](http://dx.doi.org/10.1021/acs.estlett.0c00798))
+  * prior_AFFF – used for AFFF stocks ([Ruyle et al. 2021a](http://dx.doi.org/10.1021/acs.estlett.0c00798))
+  * prior_AFFF_impacted – used for AFFF impacted water ([Ruyle et al. 2021b](http://dx.doi.org/10.1021/acs.est.0c07296))
+  * prior_unknown – used for water with unknown PFAS point sources ([Ruyle et al. 2021](http://dx.doi.org/10.1021/acs.est.0c07296))

-This prior can be used as a template and adapted for other specific purposes.
+These priors can be used as a template and adapted for other specific purposes.

 ### Credit:
   * Co-authorship is appropriate if your paper benefits significantly from use